Goal 1: Expand Educational Opportunities

 High-quality, relevant learning experiences are transformative and foster deeper understanding, critical thinking, and skill development.
 These experiences are thoughtfully designed to align with learners’ needs, interests, and real-world applications.

-The new year brings a full slate of University of Tennessee Institute of Agriculture field days for 2026.
+This year brings a full slate of field days for 2026.
 More than twenty field days will be hosted mostly at UT AgResearch and Education Centers throughout the state, and UTIA researchers and UT Extension specialists will speak about their areas of expertise.

 2023 Key Metrics Baselines